Modelling energy transfer processes

 crystal_interaction = Interaction(KY3F10)

-This returns a list of radial distances in angstroms of the dopant samarium ions about the central samarium donor ion.
+By default, this returns a NumPy array of radial distances (in Angstroms) of the dopant samarium ions about the central samarium donor ion:

 [8.28402747 7.17592429 7.17592429 9.33368811 8.28402747 4.30030493